tomgenoni/chrome-example-ada/README.md

 # chrome-example-ada

-Example organization of simple Chrome extension.
+Example organization of CSS and JS in a simple Chrome extension.

 ## General notes